autowarefoundation/autoware.universe/perception/lidar_centerpoint/README.md

 **Step 3.** Install PyTorch

-Please ensure you have PyTorch installed, compatible with CUDA 11.6, as it is a requirement for current Autoware.
+Please ensure you have PyTorch installed, and compatible with CUDA 11.6, as it is a requirement for current Autoware.

 ```bash
 conda install pytorch==1.13.1 torchvision==0.14.1 pytorch-cuda=11.6 -c pytorch -c nvidia